Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 pipelined deliveries, `dispatch.deliver()` is invoked and the message is sent into the deciding Vat, which (in the case of the comms Vat) can transmit the message to the remote machine where the target will be resolved.

+There is currently a limitation that a message queued to the promise queue is not moved back to the run-queue until resolution, even if the Decider changes to a pipelining vat.

+Once we implement per-vat or per-object queues, we may want to update the Decider of a result promise as soon as the send is queued onto the vat.
+At that point we would also queue pipeline eligible messages onto the target vat.
+However such messages will need to be checked again before actual delivery in case the target promise resolves, or the Decider changes before the message can be delivered.
+This also implies that not all messages on a vat's queue are doomed immediately when the vat is terminated, as there may have been resolutions before termination that are still pending.

 If a non-comms Vat enables pipelining, it is obligated to queue the pipelined messages inside the Vat until the target is resolved.
 When that resolution